IT ALL BEGINS WITH A SPARC

-- Previous experience with young children and/or children with disabilities is strongly recommended to ensure competency and knowledge in: program planning, development and coordination for children with a wide range of handicapping conditions and abilities.
-Needs to be familiar with the Washington Administrative Code (WAC) which regulates special education services.
+Previous experience with young children and/or children with disabilities is strongly recommended to ensure competency and knowledge in: program planning, development and coordination for children with a wide range of unique developmental needs.

-Degree in Occupational Therapy from an accredited program
+- Degree in Occupational Therapy from an accredited program (Required)

 ESSENTIAL DUTIES AND RESPONSIBILITIES